-DTU Transport (Jensen, 2017) also provides information of the mileage split between urban, rural and highway driving based on traffic monitoring data.
+DTU Transport (Jensen, 2019) also provides information of the mileage split between urban, rural and highway driving based on traffic monitoring data.
 The respective average speeds come from The Danish Road Directorate (e.g. Winther & Ekman, 1998).
-Additional data for the moped fleet and motorcycle fleet disaggregation is given by The National Motorcycle Association (Markamp, 2013).
+Additional data for the moped fleet and motorcycle fleet disaggregation is given by The National Motorcycle Association (Markamp, 2013) and supplementary moped stock information is obtained from The Danish Bicycle Traders Association (Johnsen, 2018).